German Language Skills

 In turn, each level is divided into two sub-levels.
 This means that there are six levels in total: A1, A2, B1, B2, C1 and C2.
 German language skills up to a B2 level are relevant for immigration and residence in Austria.

-Further Information on german language skills
+Further Information on German language skills

 In Austria, the ÖIF (Österreichischer Integrationsfonds) is primarily responsible for German certificates.
 On the website of the ÖIF, you will find information material, course documents, mock exams, recognised German institutes and exam dates.